gomes-lab/ScIReN/README.md

 ## Data Notes

-The covariates and biogeochemical parameters are listed in [this document](https://docs.google.com/document/d/1dAlGbuwKkIg7-ai9ZPGSKIP7rKdKj8mUQi29TObQlUI/edit?usp=sharing).
+The covariates and biogeochemical parameters are described in the Appendix.

-## Additional tips / notes
+## FEEL FREE TO IGNORE: Additional tips / notes

 Do this to avoid commiting images in Jupyter Notebooks in git: https://stackoverflow.com/a/74753885